Trump won’t commit to peaceful transfer of power if he loses

-WASHINGTON (AP) — President Donald Trump on Wednesday again declined to commit to a peaceful transfer of power if he loses the Nov.
+WASHINGTON — President Donald Trump on Wednesday declined to commit to a peaceful transfer of power if he loses the Nov.
 3 presidential election.

 “We’re going to have to see what happens,” Trump said at a news conference, responding to a question about whether he’d commit to a peaceful transfer of power.
 “You know that I’ve been complaining very strongly about the ballots, and the ballots are a disaster.”